-English is one of the most important subjects in the school, both as a core subject and a gateway into other curriculum areas.
+English is vitally important to all students, both as a core subject and as a gateway to not only other curriculum areas, but also to all aspects of life.
 Overall, we aim to enthuse our students with a love of language and literature, as well as developing their ability to think for themselves.

 More specifically, our aims can be summarised in four key points: